The Third (tertius) Volitional Argument for the Existence of God

 9. Nothing within the material world can create itself from nothing. (the same as that someone in the story cannot create the story as the story is immaterial and the person in the story is not real)

 Conclusion 2: Therefore, an external mind (a mind outside the material world similar to the human mind outside the immaterial world) with the capacity for creative concepts, thoughts and volition, must exist to account for the material world.
-The Kalam Cosmological Argument argues that the universe needed an external cause and support this conclusion.
+The Kalam Cosmological Argument argues that the universe needed an external cause and supports this conclusion.

-Final Conclusion: Human minds can create immaterial entities ex nihilo.
-The material world’s existence, coupled with the inability of human minds to create material ex nihilo, suggests therefore an external divine mind, as the volitional creator Matter (the universe) exists; therefore, God exists as a plausible necessary external mind that brought the material world into existence by His will, His volition.
+- Human minds can create immaterial entities ex nihilo.
+The material world’s existence, coupled with the inability of human minds to create material ex nihilo, suggests therefore an external divine mind, as the volitional creator.

 Implications for Belief: